I finally figured out what I want to work on

 The problem is: as a kid I was wired with loads of dopamine receptors tied to prestige.
 And it’s scarily easy to think you like something just because everyone around you rewards it.

-So for years I was stuck on the question: how do you tell the difference between intrinsic motivation and desires for status/looking smart/some other reptilian impulse?
+So for years I was stuck on the question: how do you tell the difference between intrinsic motivation and the pull of social impulses?

 It’s a different kind of interest, also wired in us.
 Here’s an attempt to describe how it feels.